 Followers: 42.1K

-Despite his high follower count, Nate Grimley is relatively new to the Northern Irish food blogging scene, setting up his Bored of Lunch Instagram account in February 2020, just before lockdown hit.
+Despite his high follower count, Nate Grimley is relatively new to the Northern Irish food blogging scene.
+He set up his Bored of Lunch Instagram account in February 2020, just before lockdown hit.

 Marty O’Neill AKA @dishyouwerehere.
 Image credit: Dish You Were Here Facebook